Advocacy

 Reproductive freedom and access.
 Title IX.
 Pay equity.
 End gender-based violence and sexual harassment.
 Paid family leave.
 Affordable childcare.
 Affordable kupuna care.
 Get involved.
 By improving the public policies, we can improve the lives of women, girls and their families in Hawaii.

 Advocacy is AAUW of Hawaii’s top priority.
 We collaborate with Hawaii state legislators and community advocates to push forward policies that break through educational and economic barriers for women and girls.
-Support our 2025 state legislative priorities by submitting testimonies in support.
+Support our 2026 state legislative priorities (to be posted in January 2026) by submitting testimonies in support.

 Sign up to get email notifications on the bills, advocacy trainings, educational events, rallies and other actions you can take to change the public policies for gender equity.
 Follow us on Facebook and/or Instagram.
 Email us at publicpolicy-hi@aauw.net if you have any questions.